SEO for Real Estate Agents: Free Course

 • Tip: Conduct a thorough review after significant content updates.

 Actionable Insight: Review all images on a key page of your website and ensure they have descriptive, keyword-rich alt text.
-Use tools like Google Lighthouse and WAVE to audit your alt text and make necessary adjustments.
+Use tools like and to audit your alt text and make necessary adjustments.
 Implement these best practices across your site and monitor the impact on your search engine rankings and user engagement using tools like Google Analytics and Google Search Console.
 Make alt text optimization a regular part of your content update process.
-If you use SEOrocket.ai, all images and alt text will already be optimized when you create content, saving you time and effort.
+If you use , all images and alt text will already be optimized when you create content, saving you time and effort.